Would you like to pay less tax?

 - £6,000 for each individual, personal representative or trustees for disabled people

 It’s very important to keep any records associated with acquiring or disposing of assets.
 You should also retain any records that show your expenses in relation to the asset.
 These will help you work out the gain or loss and support your tax return or claim.
 Where tax is due it is payable by the end of the next January following the end of the tax year in which the gain arose.
 Gifts, inheritance, separation and divorce can all affect the treatment of assets under the capital gains tax regime.
 This is a topic on which guidance should be sought.

 The tax is 40% on the amount over the ‘nil rate band’ which is £325,000 in 2020/21 for individuals.
 There’s no tax on estates left to a spouse or civil partner and the nil rate band can be passed on to the survivor, effectively doubling the threshold.
 There is a new “Residence nil rate band” applicable where the main home is left to children or grandchildren.
-In the 2018/2019 tax year this is £125,000 per individual rising to £175,000 by 2020.
-This is also inheritable by spouses or civil partners.
+This is £175,000 and also inheritable by spouses or civil partners.

 Typically, the executor or personal representative pays the tax using funds from the deceased’s estate.
 This may not be possible as assets cannot be released until probate is granted and probate cannot be granted until IHT is paid.
 Advice may help avoid this “catch 22” scenario.
 The trustees are usually responsible for paying Inheritance Tax on assets in, or transferred into, a trust.
 Sometimes people who have received gifts, or who inherit from the deceased, have to pay Inheritance Tax – but this is not common.

 You can pass on assets without having to pay IHT using the following exemptions: